aldnnnz/aldnnnz/README.md

 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?style=for-the-badge&logo=Instagram&logoColor=white)](https://www.instagram.com/aldnnnz)

-- 👨🏻‍💻 I am currently study as Informatics Student at State Polytechnic of Banyuwangi.
-- 📝 I react to how the world is evolving by learning about React.
+👋 Welcome!
+I'm Aldyn, an aspiring Informatics student at the State Polytechnic of Banyuwangi, passionate about solving problems through technology.
+Here’s a bit about me:

-- 🌍 Based in East Java, Indonesia.
+- 🌍 Location: Based in East Java, Indonesia.
-- 📠 Currently focusing on studying backend development.
+- 👨🏻‍💻 Focus: Currently honing my skills in Javascript and backend development.
+- 🧠 Lifelong Learner: Continuously exploring JavaScript to stay up-to-date with the evolving tech landscape.
-- 🤝 Open to collaborate on any opportunity
+- 📬 Open to Collaboration: Excited to work on projects that push the boundaries of technology.

+Feel free to connect through the links above—let’s build something amazing together!